jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 :red:`NOT expired`  :red:`wrong PIN`    :red:`NOT enough`  :green:`above limit`  :red:`DENIED`
 :red:`NOT expired`  :red:`wrong PIN`    :red:`NOT enough`  :red:`below limit`    :red:`DENIED`
 ==================  ==================  =================  ====================  =============

+The ATM only gives me ``'CASH'`` when the card has :red:`NOT expired`, the :green:`right PIN` is entered, the balance is :green:`enough` for the withdrawal, and the account is :red:`below limit` for daily withdrawals.

 What if I want the ATM to give a different message with each denial, so that the user knows why the withdrawal failed?
 The :ref:`truth table` could then be